 John McCain dead at 81

-Arizona Sen. John McCain, a war hero who survived five years as a prisoner of war in Vietnam, served three decades in Congress and went on to become the Republican Party’s nominee for president in 2008, died Saturday.
+U.S. Sen. John McCain, a war hero who survived five years as a prisoner of war in Vietnam, served three decades in Congress and went on to become the Republican Party’s nominee for president in 2008, died Saturday.
 He was 81 years old.

-In his last hours, McCain turned down further treatment, his family announced in a statement.
+In his last hours, the Arizona Republican turned down further medical treatment, his family announced in a statement.

 McCain was diagnosed with brain cancer in July 2017.
 Doctors discovered the tumor during a medical procedure to remove a blood clot from above his left eye.
 He remained upbeat after the diagnosis, flying back to Washington days after surgery with a large scar visible above his eye to partake in the Senate’s health care debate.